The Wonderful and Frightening World Of...: Tour

 The Fall embarked on a month-long tour to support the album release, playing to ever-growing audiences throughout the UK and Ireland.
 Things took a turn for the worse when in Cardiff the band's van was broken into and almost all the gear was stolen, including Brix Smith's rare Gretsch guitar (which would be recovered years later).
 After a lacklustre next day's show played on replacement gear hastily provided by Beggars Banquet Records, an argument exploded as a furious Mark E. Smith blamed the band for allowing the theft to happen.
-Fed up with his treatment, Steve and Paul Hanley immediately left the band.
+Fed up with Smith's treatment, Steve and Paul Hanley immediately left the band.
 This left The Fall with a single drummer and no bassist.

 Both Hanleys were persuaded to return for a televised performance on The Old Grey Whistle Test, where The Fall played "Lay of the Land" accompanied by the Michael Clark Dance Company.
-Eventually, Brix talked Mark into making peace with Steve Hanley, whom she considered as the anchor and the most reliable person in the band; his departure was then changed to a temporary leave, as he was under the additional stress of having to look after his ill premature-born son.
-In the meantime, the bass player's position was taken by Simon Rogers, a classically trained musician whom Mark E. Smith met through mutual acquaintance Michael Clark.
+Eventually, Brix talked Mark into making peace with Steve Hanley, whom she considered as the anchor and the most reliable person in the band.
+Steve Hanley's departure was then changed to a temporary leave, as he was under the additional stress of caring for his wife and newborn premature son.
+In the meantime, Simon Rogers filled in as temporary bassist.
+He was a classically trained musician whom Mark E. Smith met through mutual acquaintance Michael Clark.
 A capable multi-instrumentalist, Rogers remained in The Fall as a keyboardist/guitarist when Steve Hanley finally rejoined in May 1985.